frankgpoon/fsb/README.md

 - ask for answer to read flash card

-- basic yes/no (potentially more than one intent needed for different contexts)
+- basic yes/no (potentially more than two intents needed for different contexts)